Ahmad-Wahid/sql-validator/Readme.md

 sql_validator is a CLI Python package that validates and format SQL(postgres) queries.

 ### Prerequisites
-Before using this package make sure that you have a postgres database either locally or remote.
+Before using this package make sure that you have a postgres database either on the local server or remote server, and have some data in it.

 ### Installation